-In March 2019, Hootsuite’s new Composer will become the default publishing experience for all users.
+As of March 21, 2019, Hootsuite’s new Composer is beginning to roll out as the default publishing experience for all users.
 We’re confident you’re going to love the improvements that we’ve been investing in over the last year, but understand that change can be a challenge.

 This guide explores how to use the legacy composer and new composer side by side so you can know what to expect when you try the new composer, and where to find all the functionality you need.

 Both the legacy and new composers will continue to be available for the foreseeable future.
 We have not yet set a deprecation date for the legacy composer.
 When we are ready to remove the feature, we will communicate to customers with ample time to transition fully to the new composer.

 Legacy composer: The legacy composer can be found in the New Post drop-down menu.
 Click the green arrow, and then select Open Legacy Composer.